Growth data offers Italy hope, but political crisis rumbles

 But it remains to be seen whether Berlusconi's conciliatory stance will be maintained after the summer break.

-"We are beginning to see signs of recovery, but this needs stability, and that requires responsible behaviour from everyone," Letta told reporters.
+"We are beginning to see signs of recovery, but this needs stability, and that requires responsible behavior from everyone," Letta told reporters.

-Investors have thus far shrugged off the political jitters, with Italian benchmark bond yields hitting 6-week lows this week on the signs of economic stabilisation.
+Investors have thus far shrugged off the political jitters, with Italian benchmark bond yields hitting 6-week lows this week on the signs of economic stabilization.

 Over the whole of this year, GDP is forecast by bodies such as the International Monetary Fund and the Bank of Italy to fall by around 1.8 percent, following the 2.4 percent contraction in 2012.
 The government still has a forecast of a decline of just 1.3 percent, which it is expected to revise down in September.